jonkracht/opus-two-serial-communication/README.md

-# Configuring the Opus Two Control System with Linux
+# Configuring an Opus Two controller using Linux

-The following details a procedure to enable communication between a computer running a GNU/Linux operating system and the [Opus Two Control System](https://www.opustwoics.com/), a system designed for the control of pipe organs and hereafter referred to simply as "O2".
+The following details a procedure to enable serial communication between a Linux computer and an [Opus Two](https://www.opustwoics.com/) (hereafter to referred to simply as "O2") controller card.

-A laptop running Ubuntu 20.04 was used during initial development and early updates.
-Later modifications were done in Pop_OS!
-22.04.
-The procedure should be general-enough to be easily portable to other flavors of Linux.
+The method was initially developed on a laptop running Ubuntu 20.04.
+Pop!_OS 22.04 and Arch Linux were later used for fine-tuning and so this process should be general-enough so that it is broadly portable to other flavors of Linux.

-**Initial development July 2021
-Updated January 2022, August 2022, January 2023**
+Most of the steps are performed in the terminal so you must have something like kitty, alacritty, ghosty, konsole, gnome-terminal, etc. installed.

-## Summary of the procedure
+***Summary of the procedure***

-1. Install a terminal emulator (minicom)
+1. Install a serial communication program (minicom) on the Linux computer
-2. Connect the computer to O2 via cable
+2. Connect the computer to the O2 controller card via cable
-3. Allow read/write permissions on O2
+3. Grant read/write permissions on device
-4. Make a configuration file
+4. Create a minicom configuration file
-5. Begin communication
+5. Begin serial communication
-6. Do things (ex. upload configurations files, modify tremolo parameters, etc.)
+6. Do things!  (modify system configurations files, tremolo parameters, etc.)

+**Initial development July 2021**

+**Updated January 2022, August 2022, January 2023, August 2026**

+## Procedure

-### 1. Install a terminal emulator
+### 1. Install a serial communication program on the Linux computer

-We'll use minicom, a free and open source, terminal-based serial port communication program to interface with O2.
+We'll use minicom, a free and open source, terminal-based serial port communication program.

-Some documentation on minicom:
+Some documentation:
 * [Source code](https://salsa.debian.org/minicom-team/minicom)
 * [User's manual](https://www.man7.org/linux/man-pages/man1/minicom.1.html)

-During initial development, other terminal emulators (putty, cutecom, xterm, uxterm) were briefly examined but minicom was ultimately chosen.
+Other terminal emulators (putty, cutecom, xterm, uxterm) were briefly examined during initial development but minicom was ultimately chosen.
 It's probable that any of the others may be used to similar effect.

-Minicom is available in the Ubuntu 20.04 repository (edit: also, Pop_OS!
-22.04) and so may simply installed using the `apt` package manager (in a terminal, run the command `sudo apt install minicom`).
-It can also be installed as a snap package or built from source.
-In any event, determine which installation method is best for your system and do so.
+For each of the machines used in development (Ubuntu 20.04, Pop 22.04 and Arch Linux in 2026), minicom was available in the default repositories.
+In this case, you may simply install it via a command like `sudo apt install minicom` or `sudo pacman -S minicom`.
+If it is not provided by default, [build it from source code](https://salsa.debian.org/minicom-team/minicom).

+As of August 2026, minicom version 2.11.1 was used.

-### 2. Connect PC to O2 via cable
+### 2. Connect the computer to the O2 controller card via cable

-O2 contains a micro-USB port through which serial communication may be set up.
+The O2 controller card contains two micro-USB ports.
+The one marked 'TERM' is used for serial communication.

 Find a cable that can connect your computer to this port.
 A USB-A port was available on the development computer and so the following steps reflect a connection of this type.